dcazrael/nutrifoods/README.md

 poetry install
 ```

-We are using postgreSQL for this project, so you need to have that installed as well
+We are using PostgreSQL for this project, so you need to have that installed as well

 Copy the .env.example file and name it .env

-Change the values to your apporpriate values
+Change the values to your appropriate values

-Once your DB is created, you need to run migrations (from backend folder)
+Once your DB is created, you need to run migrations (from the backend folder)

 ```bash
 python ./manage.py makemigrations